ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2023-05-01-loan-shopping-tips.md

 1. You may want to pay a little extra, rather than competing for days or weeks.
     1. If you're in a rush to close (ex: due to building a new house and needing the lender to move quickly once it's done), and/or have major time constraints on moving out of your current place of dwelling and into your new house, or if you are under a lot of pressure at work, _paying a couple thousand extra dollars in origination fees_ to a **local or higher-quality lender** over an **online or inexpensive broker** _can_ be worth it.
 Consider it.
 Maybe getting from the **+$20000** total cost LE to the **+$7000** total cost LE is 5 hours of work, and is 100% worth it, but getting from **+$7000** to **+$3500** is another 5 hours of work, and less worth it.
 Then, calling more brokers and competing from **+$3500** to **-$1500** is another 5 to 10 hours of work.
 As your costs get lower, you get diminishing returns.
 At some point, depending on your life pressures and overall stress level, the returns become less worth-it.
 Have an idea up-front of _when_ you will decide to call it quits and take what you've got--that penny-pinching and calling around for days just isn't worth it.
 Consider calling *at least* a few lenders--never just 1 or 2, but you don't need to talk to dozens, and if you are happy after a single round of locked-LE-competing, feel free to just be done.
 Save your time and sanity and go play with your kids, build an RC airplane, write an app, or 3D print something.

+1. When you receive scanned-in PDF documents (ex: your final, 110 pgs of official, signed "closing documents") that aren't searchable because they don't have text recognized in them, you can use my [`pdf2searchablepdf`](https://github.com/ElectricRCAircraftGuy/PDF2SearchablePDF) tool I wrote to make them searchable _for free_.
+It's open source and no-cost.
+The command-line to make your pdf searchable would look like this:

+    ```bash
+    # produce a new set of searchable PDFs (at various compression levels) from
+    # input.pdf
+    pdf2searchablepdf --compress input.pdf
+    ```

 That's the bulk of my tips for now.

 _Any other tips you have?
 Leave a comment!_

+## Notes to self

+The mortgage industry is practically archaic.
+Despite being in the year 2023 now, the mortgage industry is decades behind.
+It still requires *extensive* human-to-human discussion to get a loan.
+You still have to do everything over the phone.
+When you get final documents, they are scanned at like 70 dpi and don't have searchable text.
+The entire "debt market" is completely hidden from view--it is in the background where the public can't see it.
+Etc. I think perhaps there is an untapped market here to modernize it and give users a more-automated and more-streamlined digital, online process with fewer "middle men" involved who scrape money off the top of your loan cost.
+Perhaps the mortgage and debt market is _today_ where online banking and payments were in 1998, in the pre-[PayPal](https://en.wikipedia.org/wiki/PayPal) and pre-Elon-Musk-[X.com](https://en.wikipedia.org/wiki/X.com) days.
+Consider that as you a potential business market in the future.

 ## See also